Backgrounders/email-sidekiq-rails-4.2/README.md

 gem 'sinatra', '>= 1.3.0', :require => nil
 ```

-And we simply add it to our routes.
+And we simply add it to our routes...

 ```
 require 'sidekiq/web'
 mount Sidekiq::Web => '/sidekiq'
 ```

-And therefore it will become available in (depending on your setup) http://localhost:3000/sidekiq
+...so it becomes available in (depending on your setup) http://localhost:3000/sidekiq

 ![dashboard](public/dashboard.png)